“The question is not, Can they reason? nor, Can they talk? but Can they suffer?” ~ Jeremy Bentham

-Fish, mammals, birds, reptilians, amphibians — we are all animals, like it or not.
-With that fact, we also share the basic tenets for life: we procreate, we actively avoid death when encountered, and we feel pain necessarily to avoid death.
-We are all capable of suffering at the hands of another, but we also are endowed the means by which to escape that suffering (barring physical bondage).
-Some of us — prey animals, in particular — are better equipped at escape than others.
-Try to catch a deer with no gun, no spear, no snare.
+Fish, mammals, birds, reptilians, amphibians — we are all animals.
+We share the basic tenets for life: procreation, avoiding death, feeling pain necessarily to avoid death.
+We are capable of suffering at the hands of another, but unlike plants, we are all endowed the means by which to escape that suffering, barring physical bondage.
+Some are better equipped at escape than others; a spindly human is hard-pressed to catch a deer with no gun, no spear, no snare.

 An Animal Lover’s Responsibility

 Many upstanding moral individuals within the civilized human society call themselves animal lovers.

 Generally speaking, defined ‘passion, copulation, or fondling’ is not necessarily applicable in this context.
 Likewise, ‘to thrive in’ pertains more to inanimate objects than living ones.

 We’re left with love meaning: